 The Primary Factor in Admission Decisions at UGA

 “Demonstrated academic achievement” is the primary factor in first-year admission decisions at the University of Georgia.
-The academic review of first-year applications centers on three criteria: the student’s grade point average (GPA) in core academic courses, the rigor of a student’s course selection, and his or her best combination of scores on the SAT or ACT.
+The academic review of first-year applications centers on several criteria: the student’s grade point average (GPA) in core academic courses, the rigor of a student’s course selection, and his or her best combination of scores on the SAT or ACT (if the student decides to include optional test scores).

 First Year Admission Criteria